 I just sent a request for help with my tree but had problems with the photos, I think this worked.
 It has turned black and is oozing a clear (I believe) liquid, the bark can be pulled off, woodpeckers appear to enjoy the black flies that are all over the heaviest secretion, it drips from the limbs.
 The tree is about 25 feet tall, in a group of crape myrtles, moist due to heavy rains this season.
 Lots of older trees down driveway.
 I love this tree and hope not to loose it.
 I would like to ask another question, when putting a nail in another tree trunk (won't do again) liquid began running down the trunk, like I turned on a slow faucet.
 This tree I am afraid is dead.
 Both are maples I believe.
 The tree with the black bark appears to be getting buds but not the second tree, please help me.
 Local Home Improvement are trying to sell me all kinds of stuff but I don't think they know about trees, just selling stuff.
 I appreciate this so much.

-Essex County Virginia trees and shrubs
+Essex County Virginia

 The black on the bark is a fungus growing on the ooze which is due, at least in part, to the sapsucker damage shown on the middle picture.
 There may be other problems but they cannot be discerned from the photos.
 You should wait to see how much of the tree is living/dead when the new growth emerges and from that you can tell it the tree is salvageable.